 All school staff will work with students in a mentoring fashion to help students plan for success at school.
 Positive Behavior support is a type of discipline that ensures students know rules and helps a student establish a plan to achieve their academic goals through behavioral support.
 School and family working together is key to success in student behavioral expectations.
-When a student at the high school or middle school chooses to break the rules and is referred to the office, disciplinary action will be taken according to the discipline ladder shown below.
+When a student at chooses to break the rules and is referred to the office, disciplinary action will be taken according to the discipline ladder shown below.